dockwa/ux/README.md

 ## Spacing (margin / padding)

-Keep spacing even around objects can help make a more cohesive interface and make things _fit_ on an interface better.
+Make all spacing **even** around every element on the screen. **Even spacing** will help make the interface more cohesive, look 'more professional', and make elements _fit_ together. **Even spacing** helps the eyes navigate the content.

 ## Hamburger menus

-Hamburger menus can be unavoidable.
+Hamburger menus can be unavoidable, but should be avoided unless absolutely necessary.
-However, if you can do without it, get rid of it.
 Hamburger menus are where features / actions in an interface go to die.
 On a mobile app?
 Use a tab bar instead.
 [More on hamburger menus](https://lmjabreu.com/post/why-and-how-to-avoid-hamburger-menus/).